arthurdick/perennial-task/README.md

 ## Features

   * **Create Tasks**: Quickly create normal, due-date, or recurring tasks.
   * **Edit Tasks**: Interactively edit any detail of an existing task.
   * **Complete Tasks**: Mark tasks as complete, which updates their next due/completion date or archives them with a full history.
   * **Completion History**: Every completed task retains a full history of when it was completed, allowing you to track consistency and habits over time.
-* **Describe Tasks**: Get a detailed, human-readable description of any single task, including its full completion history.
+  * **Describe Tasks**: Get a detailed, human-readable description of any single task.
   * **Run Reports**: Generate a report of all tasks that are due, overdue, or upcoming.
   * **Intelligent Filtering**: The task selection menu is filterable, allowing you to view all tasks, only active ones, or just the reportable ones.
   * **Command-Line Driven**: Designed for efficient use within a terminal environment.

 ## Installation